RuggeroVisintin/SparkEngineWeb/README.md

 ## Examples

-In order to run examples build the engine and then open the static `index.html` file of any example
+You can add more examples in the examples folder.
+In order to correctly serve them, especially if you are having problems with CORS, see the `npm run serve:examples` command.

 ## Contributing